 At Wigton Moor everyone learns, everyone achieves and everyone matters!
 This is seen in our science curriculum in a variety of ways.
 We ensure that all children consider themselves as scientists, feel valued for their science interests and enjoy being 'science-y' through a no ceiling approach to differentiation, including the most able and children with SEND.
 Science lessons at WMPS should inspire all children to ask questions, make links and ensure a deeper understanding of the world around them.
 Giving children the vocabulary to articulate their scientific observations, develop their scientific knowledge and reflect on their scientific processes is fundamental to ensuring they develop scientific capital.
-This will be further enhanced by giving children experiences in class and ‘in the field’ that allow them to take part in, observe and assess scientific processes.
+This will be further enhanced by giving children experiences in class and outside that allow them to take part in, observe and assess scientific processes.
 Our science curriculum aims to support all children to secure a deeper understanding of how the knowledge and disciplines of Science fit into all parts of our society.
-Children will be encouraged to take responsibility for their scientific practices and to consistently link this responsibility to wider concerns around climate change, sustainability and globalisation.
-Each year children will learn about the scientists and scientific discoveries that have shaped our world, developing their understanding of the years of work and research from across cultures that underpin scientific discoveries and developments.
+Children will be encouraged to take responsibility for their scientific practices and to consistently link their growing knowledge to wider concerns around climate change, sustainability and globalisation.
+Each year children will learn about the scientists and scientific discoveries that have shaped our world, developing their understanding of the years of work and research that underpin scientific discoveries and developments.

 Wigton Moor teaches the national curriculum which can be seen in the documents below.
 The Science curriculum is also spiral, enabling children to deepen and broaden their understanding of science concepts from Early Years to Year 6.
 A high-quality science education provides the foundations for understanding the world.
 This begins in the exploratory Early Years where children will be introduced to a range of scientific process including planting and growing seeds, floating and sinking and observing seasonal changes.
 Here, children will learn basic scientific language to help them explain the world around them.
 Through building up a body of key foundational knowledge and concepts, pupils are encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 They are encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.
 This will lead to further progression in KS3 and 4 to understanding the discreet strands of Biology, Chemistry and Physics and how these scientific subjects combine with and impact on the other STEM subjects of Maths, Technology and Engineering.